-In the previous section I discussed protein secondary structure.
-The next level of protein structure can be described as the structural motif level, sometimes also called super-secondary structure, which is dependent on the connectivity between secondary structure elements.
-We all know that in protein structures helices and strands are connected to each other and combined in many different ways.
-Although, from known protein three-dimensional structures we have learned that there is a limited number of possible ways in which secondary structure elements are combined in nature.
-Here I will show examples of some basic motifs.
-In the future you should be able to distinguish such motifs by yourself, for example by using a graphics display program, like SwissPDB viewer (Deep View).
+In protein structures helices and strands are connected to each other and combined in many different ways.
+From known protein three-dimensional structures we have learned that there is a limited number of ways by which secondary structure elements are combined.
+Here we will examine some examples.
+It is possible to learn how to distinguish different structural motifs by analyzing a protein structure using graphics display software like Chimera or Pymol.

-Probably the simplest protein structural motif is a helical bundle, shown on the schematic view below.
-Helix bundles are very common in protein structures and are very often found as separate domains within larger, multi-domain protein molecules.
+One of the simplest protein structural motifs is a helix bundle (images below shows a 4 helix and 3 helix bundles).
+Helix bundles are very common in protein structures and are very often found as separate domains within larger, multi-domain proteins.

 Clicking the images will take you to the PDB 3D-view:

 Parallel and anti-parallel β-sheets may be connected by different structural elements like loops, coil (unstructured) regions, or helixes.
 The simplest and most common connectivity is made by loops, like in hairpins described earlier.
 If a connecting region cannot be classified as a secondary structure, and it is not a short loop, it is called coiled region.
 Often secondary structure elements have long coiled regions between them.
 An example is shown on the figure below.